 A color printer is very much capable of printing anything with colors.
 It makes anything printed livelier and more interesting to read.
 But is a color printer worth investing for classroom use?

 Color printers work in the same way as monochrome printers (black and white) except that they do the extra work of combining colors.
 Typically, they use four colored inks: cyan (blue), magenta (red), yellow, and black.
-The outcome of these blend and mixture generates the full spectrum of beautiful colors.
+The outcome of these blends and mixtures generates a full spectrum of beautiful colors.

 Thanks to technology, teachers can now do many more tasks than just producing a printed page.